We’ve all done it.

 Mix the isolation coat to the consistency of single cream

 I use products from Golden Acrylics.
-Liquitiex, Winsor & Newton and Atelier Interactive all have slightly different medium choices, but the same principles apply.
+Liquitex, Winsor & Newton and Atelier Interactive all have slightly different medium choices, but the same principles apply.

 Golden Soft Gel Gloss – it must be the gloss version, the satin and matte version of soft gel are not recommend due to the matting agent in the medium.
 The gloss will dry the clearest of the gels.
 Even if you want to finish with a Matte surface, apply the gloss isolation coat.